jundalisay/superblist/content/en/research/smith/wealth-of-nations/book-1/chapter-11/part-2a.md

 heading: "Part 2a"
 weight: 8
 image: "/covers/wn.jpg"
-description: "Animal Skin and Timber"
+description: "The Raw Produce Which Not Always Affords Rent are Animal Skin and Timber"
 icon: "/avatars/smith.png"
+author: Adam Smith
 ---